-Funded by the City of Santa Fe, the Verde Community Impact Collaborative is a project focused on tackling poverty in our community while addressing the issue of climate change.
+With initial funding from the City of Santa Fe, the Verde Community Project is focused on tackling poverty in Santa Fe while addressing the impact of climate change.

 “We’re proud to partner to leverage our strengths for the benefit of Santa Fe’s families and children.”